MichJadams/MichJAdams/README.md

 #### Unity Course 🎒
 Working through a course to learn Unity!
 Currently I've created a number guessing game that 'barrows' heavily from GLAdUS (from Portal).
 And now working on a breakout game.
-With my breakout game I'm working on creating interesting blocks that fall, or reach to physics.
+With my breakout game I'm working on creating interesting blocks that fall, or react to physics.
-And also adding interesting ball effects, such as getting larger.
+I'm also adding interesting ball effects, such as getting larger.

 ![Boulder Smash Game Play](BoulderSmashGamePlay.gif)